Agungvpzz/Campaign-Analysis/README.md

   <img width="1109" height="450" alt="image" src="https://github.com/user-attachments/assets/4dcdd1fe-a4da-4697-a664-101ae489249f" />
 </p>

 - The chart shows a strong improvement in conversion rates with repeated contact.
-From the 1st to 5th contact, conversion rates increase significantly—from 48.42% to 95.22%.
+From the 1st to 5th contact, conversion rates increase significantly, from 48.42% to 95.22%.
 - This suggests that follow-up attempts are very effective initially.
 - Beyond the 5th or 6th contact, additional outreach adds only marginal gains in conversion (e.g., from 95.22% at contact 5 to 99.11% at contact 10).
 - The optimal number of contacts is 4 to 5.
 At this stage: